Competitor Keyword Targeting in Google Ads

 But just as they’re some of the most rewarding keywords to target, they’re also some of the most temperamental.
-If you don't approach it carefully, competitor campaigns can backfire fast.
+If you don't approach it carefully, competitor keyword targeting can backfire fast.

-This guide breaks down everything you need to run a smart, compliant, and conversion-ready campaign.
+This guide to competitor keyword targeting in Google Ads breaks down everything you need to run a smart, compliant, and conversion-ready campaign.
 You’ll get strategy tips, competitor keyword research tools, ad copy best practices, and landing page techniques.

 Why Competitor Keyword Targeting Works